msyk/homebrew-fmcsadmin/README.md

 brew install fmcsadmin
 ```

-Sorry: the error is going to arise and command file won't install, so far.

 ## Just my memo

 In case of updating fmcsadmin, this formula has to be update.
 The url value on fmcsadmin.rb file includes the version number, and the sha256 value has to be updated.